yalmip/yalmip.github.io/_posts/2009-01-01-squareroots.md

 optimize(F,obj)
 ````

-By using the [sqrtm] operator instead, a general nonlinear problem is set up, and [[Solvers.FMINCON | fmincon]] is called.
+By using the [sqrtm] operator instead, a general nonlinear problem is set up, and [FMINCON] is called.

 ````matlab
 obj = x'*A*x + sqrtm(sum(x));